cybertechnica/confidential-computing-guide/docs/general/5_use_cases.md

 :::
 # Uses-cases and applications

-Where all these use-cases collides is removing trust from the host system to a particular application.
+> The similarity among all these use-cases is the complexity of removing trust from the host system to a particular application.

 ## Confidential AI
 In the era of AI boom, it becames primordial to be able to protect the AI workloads in every stage, which basically includes, training, fine-tuning and inference.